Equation: Analytic geometry

 A conic section is the intersection of a cone with equation $x^2+y^2=z^2$ and a plane.
 In other words, in space, all conics are defined as the solution set of an equation of a plane and of the equation of a cone just given.
 This formalism allows one to determine the positions and the properties of the focuses of a conic.

 The use of equations allows one to call on a large area of mathematics to solve geometric questions.
 The Cartesian coordinate system transforms a geometric problem into an analysis problem, once the figures are transformed into equations; thus the name analytic geometry.
 This point of view, outlined by Descartes, enriches and modifies the type of geometry conceived of by the ancient Greek mathematicians.

 Currently, analytic geometry designates an active branch of mathematics.
 Although it still uses equations to characterize figures, it also uses other sophisticated techniques such as functional analysis and linear algebra.

 Cartesian equations

-A Cartesian coordinate system is a coordinate system that specifies each point uniquely in a plane by a pair of numerical coordinates, which are the signed distances from the point to two fixed perpendicular directed lines, that are marked using the same unit of length.